muggy8/improbable/have-and-havenot/9nyC33pA.md

 This is the first time I've ever seen such a strange setup in any humanoid ever.

-Though if this person is a Chimera, it would totally explain the apparent fox like ears on the body of, what would otherwise have been, a mostly normal looking elf.
+Though if this person is a Chimera, it would totally explain the fox like ears on the body of a mostly normal looking elf.

 That said, what kind of world would a Chimera like this come from?
 I've only ever heard of Chimeras in legends.